 Field Operations includes minor maintenance and upkeep like landscaping.

 Utilities are costs to run and monitor the pumping systems.

 Outside Services include engineering, legal, accounting and audit support.
 It also includes $30K for completion of the Geographical Information System (GIS) that the WPCA purchased for the Town.

 The Danbury Processing item is the cost for the regional plant to process sewer water flow.
 This is the second largest cost for the Brookfield WPCA.
 Brookfield contributes about 3% of the total flow to Danbury bearing 3% of the total cost each year.
 This cost is slated to increase with a major plant upgrade to treat phosphorus that has been mandated by the Federal and State governments.

 The Contribution to Capital is collected in excess of the cost of operation to cover future replacement cost of warn pumps, pipes, trucks and other equipment to run the Brookfield sewer system safely and efficiently.
 This is consistent with good practice to secure the future without any surprise assessments.
 The total book assets for the Brookfield sewer system is about $10 Million.
 The replacement cost is 8 to 10 times this accounting number.

-* The capital improvement costs for FY 2018-19 are estimated to be $303 for upgrades in the North area to accommodate growth in the new Town Center District, resulting in a $200,000 Loss.
-There has not been a rate increase since 2017.
+* The capital improvement costs for FY 2017-18 were $303,000 for upgrades in the North area to accommodate growth in the new Town Center District, resulting in a $200,000 Loss.
+There has not been a rate increase since June 2017.